Hello Kitty producer slapped with EU fine for restricting sales | DW | 09.07.2019

 An EU probe launched in 2017 found that Sanrio imposed direct and indirect restrictions on retailers.
 Some of the practices deemed illegal included prohibiting out-of-territory sales and not renewing licensing contracts if retailers did not comply.

-That meant that consumers within the EU's single market couldn't shop for cheaper deals on branded mugs, toys, bags and bedsheets in other EU member-sates.
+That meant that consumers within the EU's single market couldn't shop for cheaper deals on branded mugs, toys, bags and bed sheets in other EU member-states.

 -